Data Design Initiative

 Despite the fact Head Start programs generate a significant amount of data, much of it is not used to inform and improve practice.
 NHSA hopes to make it possible for every staff member and program to collaborate to discover increasingly effective and cost-effective practices.
 This requires readily accessible, understandable, and easy-to-use data systems that, at the same time, protect individual privacy.

 Data Design Highlights

 NHSA is working with practitioners, the Office of Head Start, vendors, and experts to make progress on critical data projects.
-From the very first huddle in December 2017, approximately a dozen projects emerged.
-As the work has continued since then, this list has expanded to include nearly 20 projects, which we expected to continue to evolve even further as the initiative advances and additional insights are gained.
+Approximately a dozen projects emerged from the very first huddle in December 2017.
+As the work has continued, this list has expanded to include nearly 20 projects, including:

-- The Academy at NHSA now features the Data Literacy Credential to meet the field's needs for ongoing data training.
+- The Academy at NHSA now features three courses—Data Basics, Data Essentials, and the Data Literacy Credential—to meet the field's needs for ongoing data training.